HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Sabrina Gmuca, MD, MSCE, Receives Rheumatology Research Foundation Award

-The Rheumatology Research Foundation recognized Sabrina Gmuca, MD, MSCE, an attending physician in the Division of Rheumatology and a core faculty member at the Center for Pediatric Clinical Effectiveness (CPCE), with the K Bridge Award, a career development funding award.
+The Rheumatology Research Foundation recognized Sabrina Gmuca, MD, MSCE, an attending physician in the Division of Rheumatology and a core faculty member at Clinical Futures, with the K Bridge Award, a career development funding award.
 The award supports junior investigators in conducting novel research.

 Dr. Gmuca received the award for her project titled “Fostering Resilience in Adolescents with Chronic Musculoskeletal Pain (CMP).”
 Her research aims to evaluate the baseline psychosocial factors associated with CMP severity and treatment adherence at six months after diagnosis among adolescents, to conduct a randomized controlled trial of a resilience training intervention, and to evaluate patient and parent engagement in that intervention using a mixed-methods approach.